ssilverman/rdm-schema/README.md

    value must be less than or equal to the "maxLength" value.
 4. If a command is a duplicate of another command then it cannot duplicate itself.
 For example, a "get_response" cannot have a value of "get_response".
+5. "refType": the reference must point to an object having one of the types in
+   #/$defs/oneOfTypes and there must not be any circular references.

 ## Resources